simongarland/csvguess/README.md

  .csv.info[file] - return a table of information about the file columns include:

-	- c - column name
+* c - column name
-	- ci - column index
+* ci - column index
-	- t - load type
+* t - load type
-	- mw - max width
+* mw - max width
-	- dchar - distinct characters in values
+* dchar - distinct characters in values
-	- rules - rules that caught the type
+* rules - rules that caught the type
-	- gr - granularity - a measure of the number of different values.
+* gr - granularity - a measure of the number of different values.
 A granularity of 0 means it’s all just one value, 100 means every value is different.
-A hight granularity is an indicator that the column will compress well, and that it could be stored as an enumeration rather than strings.
+A high granularity is an indicator that the column will compress well, and that it could be stored as an enumeration rather than strings.
-	- maybe - assigned type needs checking, 1812 for example _could_ be a date, or a time of day, or a short, or an int, or a long, a float or perhaps a symbol for the title of a loud lump of music.
+* maybe - assigned type needs checking, 1812 for example _could_ be a date, or a time of day, or a short, or an int, or a long, a float or perhaps a symbol for the title of a loud lump of music.

 .csv.infoonly[file;onlycols] - like .csv.info except that it only analyses <onlycols>